The OR gate - Digital Logic gates

 Gates can be combined to make combinational or

-sequential logic circuits. combinational circuits are a complex network
+sequential logic circuits. combinational circuits

-of gates interconnected to evaluate a pattern of output for patterns of
+evaluate a pattern of output for patterns of

 input.

-Sequential circuits use memory elements, hence output
+Sequential circuits use memory elements, hence

-patterns depend both on input patterns and the memory of history of
+output patterns depend both on input patterns and

-events.
-An example of combinational logic circuit is a seven segment
+combinational logic circuit is a seven segment

-display decoder CD4511 and and example for a sequential logic circuit
+display decoder CD4511 and and example for a

-is CD4029 up-down counter.
+sequential logic circuit is CD4029 up-down

 OR Gate Simulation

-This gate ORs the two inputs A and B, The Output is high
+This gate ORs the two inputs A and B, The Output

-if either A OR B is high.
-There may be a OR gate with many inputs, if
+is high if either A OR B is high.
+There may be a

-one or more inputs are high then the output will be high.
+are high then the output will be high.
+AND and OR

-This page requires images and javascript to be
+This page requires images and javascript to

-to try out the
+be enabled to try out the demo of the gates

 |